sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 - The ordering of properties in objects is undefined.
 The properties may appear in any order and consuming applications should not rely on any specific ordering.
 It is safe to consider a nulled property and the absence of a property as the same thing.
 - Not all properties appear in all contexts.
 For example response with error messages may not contain a data property.

-# Field Guide to SDMX-JSON Structure Message 2.1.0 Objects (aligned with SDMX 3.1.0)
+# Field Guide to SDMX-JSON Structure Message 2.1.0 Objects (aligned with SDMX 3.1)

 ## message

-Message is the top level object and it contains the requested information ("data") as well as the meta-information decribing the (technical) context of the message and, possibly, error information.
+Message is the top level object and it contains the requested information ("data") as well as the meta-information describing the (technical) context of the message and, possibly, error information.

 * meta - *Object* *optional*.
 A *[meta](#meta)* object that contains non-standard meta-information and basic technical information about the message, such as when it was prepared and who has sent it.
 * data - *Object* *optional*. *[Data](#data)* contains the message's “primary data”.